Alumni of the UMass Dartmouth women’s basketball program share the impactful experiences and unforgettable memories that transformed their lives.

 The program has even made international waves with their 2016-17 team service trip to Haiti, making a palpable difference in struggling communities.
 Nakira Examond ’19 said, “We had the opportunity to be philanthropists and volunteer our services in Haiti, which was such a rewarding experience.
 We were laying foundations in the ground for homes and completely immersed in the culture.
 It’s something I’ll never forget.”

-That same 2016-17 women’s basketball team will be inducted into the UMass Dartmouth Athletics Hall of Fame this year during Blue and Gold Weekend on October 25, a stark contrast from its modest beginnings.
+That same 2016-17 women’s basketball team was inducted into the UMass Dartmouth Athletics Hall of Fame this year during Blue and Gold Weekend on October 25, 2024, a stark contrast from its modest beginnings.
 It’s a culmination of the blood, sweat, and tears that it took to get the program to where it is now, 50 years later.

 As the current women’s basketball team gears up for this historic season, their sights are set on winning the LEC Championship title, something alumni believe can happen this year under fellow UMass Dartmouth alum and Head Coach Matthew Ducharme ’00, and testing their athletic skills at the Clasico Tournament in Puerto Rico this December.
-They will kick off regular season action with the Lafrance Hospitality Tip-Off Tournament, featuring a special alumni reception on Saturday, November 9, at Tripp Athletic Center.
-All proceeds will support the team's evolution as a top LEC contender.
+They kicked off regular season action with the Lafrance Hospitality Tip-Off Tournament, featuring a special alumni reception on Saturday, November 9, 2024, at Tripp Athletic Center.
+All proceeds supported the team's evolution as a top LEC contender.

 “It is an honor to coach so many Corsairs and meet program alumni who played throughout these 50 years,” said Ducharme, who’s entering his tenth season.
 Under his leadership, the program has advanced to the LEC Tournament in all nine of his seasons, including championship game appearances in 2018, 2019, and 2022, and set a record of 25 wins in 2016-2017.
 “The coaches before me held a standard of excellence on the court and in the classroom, and the success of these alumni is a testament to that.
 It speaks to the university’s excellence and the quality of the women’s basketball program.
 I’m looking forward to the next 50 years and hoping that this year’s team will make these alumni proud.”